 This Speyside icon is a classic gift that will be sure to bring a smile to any Scotch-drinking dad’s face, The whisky ages for a dozen years in Spanish Sherry casks sourced from bodegas in Jerez giving it lovely notes of oak, fruit, and spice as well as a sweetness that makes it eminently approachable, even for whisky noobs.

-If someone is looking to share a gift with us, GlenDronach 18 is a bottle we’d love to see a bow on.
-Every glass evokes the warmth of a great, well-worn club chair.
-It’s soft and rich, with notes full of wood, leather, tobacco, and a finish that keeps you cozy well into the night.
+If someone is looking to share a gift with us, GlenDronach 15 is a bottle we’d love to see a bow on.
+Back after a five-year absence, the GlenDronach 15, aged in sherry casks from Andalucía, delivers refined notes of dark fruit, dark chocolate and manuka honey, with a finish that keeps you cozy well into the night.

-If you feel like dining deep for da this year, Glenmorangie Signet is a real treat.
-A deep amber in color, this whisky is beautifully complex thanks in part to the roasted chocolate barley used in the distilling process.
+Glenmorangie Signet is a real treat.
+A deep amber in color, the whisky is beautifully complex thanks in part to the roasted chocolate barley used in the distilling process.
 After a lengthy time maturing in virgin American oak, the result is flawless and like all great whisky there is something new to discover in every dram.